loubnaout/CropAlert/README.md

 Using your file explorer (not the terminal):
   - Navigate to the cropalert/alertts folder.
-  - Locate the alerts.html file, right-click it, and choose "Open with Chrome" (or your preferred browser).
+  - Locate the alerts.html file, right-click it, and choose "Open with firefox" (or your preferred browser).
   - Copy the URL from the browser’s address bar
-  - Open a new browser window or a different browser.
+  - Open a new browser window.
   - Paste the copied URL to open a second instance of the app.

 This way you can simulate both: